Sequential Task Assignment and Resource Allocation in V2X-Enabled Mobile Edge Computing: Simulations

 \section{Simulations}

-In this section, we conduct extensive experiments to evaluate the performance of the proposed method and compare it with other baseline methods.
-Furthermore, we analyze the impact of various system parameters on the performance of the proposed method.
+In this section, we conduct extensive experiments to evaluate the performance of the proposed method through the comparison with benchmark methods and examine the impact of various system parameters on its performance.

-Without losing generality, the priority weight of each device is unified as 1.
-Regarding the application with sequential subtasks, we adopt the image classification application\cite{ref32} with eight-layer DNN as an example.
-These concatenated layers can be regarded as eight sequential subtasks.
-The input data size of each subtask is the amount of data that each network layer needs to process.
-The computational workload for each subtask is the number of CPU cycles required by each layer to process its input data.
-This can be estimated based on parameters such as the dimensions of the input feature maps and the output feature maps, the size of the convolution kernel, and the size of the pooling windows, etc. To evaluate the applicability and robustness of the proposed method with diverse tasks, similar to \cite{ref22, ref25}, the input data size and the computational workload of each subtask follow the uniform distribution within the range of $[1, 20]Mb$ and $[1, 1000]\times10^6$ CPU cycles, respectively.
-The power spectral density is set to $N_0=-140dBW/Hz$.
-The default delay requirement for each application is initialized as $0.2s$ near the average human reaction time.
+Regarding the application with sequential subtasks, we consider the image classification application\cite{akrizhevsky2012imagenet} with eight-layer DNN, where the concatenated layers can be regarded as sequential subtasks.
+The input data size and computational workload of each subtask correspond to the amount of data processed and CPU cycles required by each layer, respectively.
+These can be estimated from parameters such as feature map dimensions, sizes of convolution kernels and pooling windows, etc. To evaluate the robustness of the proposed method under diverse tasks, similar to \cite{qshen2022dependency}, the input data size and computational workload of each subtask are uniformly distributed within $[1, 20]$ Mb and $[1, 1000]\times10^6$ CPU cycles, respectively.
+The noise power spectral density is set to $N_0=-140$ dBW/Hz.
+The default delay requirement for each application is initialized as $0.2$ s near the average human reaction time.